aju513/learning-management-system/docs/lms.md

 Supported materials are article, video URL/upload, PDF, PPT/PPTX, DOC/DOCX, external link, downloadable file, and assessment.
 Uploaded learning files are stored on the private local disk and are served only through an authorized enrollment download route.
 Thumbnail images use the public disk.
 Article HTML is reduced to a small safe tag set and stripped of attributes before storage.

-## Enrollment and learning
+## Applications, enrollment, and learning

+Published courses appear in the Trainee catalog.
+Applying creates a pending enrollment record but does not grant course materials or linked-assessment access.
+An Admin can review any pending application; an Instructor can review only applications for courses they own.
+Approval activates the enrollment, while rejection stores an optional review note.
+A rejected or cancelled application can be submitted again.
+Duplicate pending applications and applications for already active/completed enrollment are rejected.

-The MVP uses administrator assignment.
-Assignment is idempotent for each trainee/course pair and reactivates a cancelled record.
-Trainees only see their own non-cancelled enrollments.
+Admin and Super Admin retain direct assignment.
+Assignment is idempotent for each trainee/course pair and supersedes pending, rejected, or cancelled state.
+Trainees see only active and completed enrollments in My Learning; pending/rejected/cancelled records remain in My Applications.

 Opening a material records the last view and starts the enrollment.
 Completing required materials recalculates progress as: